 - Ensuring continuous network compliance and audit readiness for monitoring traffic (PCI 11.4) and restricting access to essential domains and locations (PCI 1.2.1).

-Network Security-as-a-Service (NSaaS) is a new methodology of managing cloud network security by employing the latest technologies to counter unknown threats and detect abnormal behavior before it becomes a direct threat.
+Network Security-as-a-Service (NSaaS) is a new methodology of managing cloud network security by employing the latest technologies to counter unknown threats and detect abnormal behaviour before it becomes a direct threat.

-Trend Micro provides an excellent solution that all organizations can use regardless of size and industry.
+Trend Micro provides an excellent solution that all organisations can use regardless of size and industry.
 Trend Micro has additional tools, such as a cyber threat intelligence mechanism to detect unknown malware and zero-day vulnerabilities.
-This allows organizations to better prevent advanced cyberattacks while saving on cybersecurity defense costs.
+This allows organisations to better prevent advanced cyberattacks while saving on cybersecurity defence costs.

 Learn more about what Trend Micro Cloud One – Network Security offers by visiting the product page.